Unbanned Bible Publications

 How many British soldiers fought in the Second Boer War?

 Perplexingly, the exact number of British soldiers that fought in the Boer War remained undisclosed.
 It is estimated that by early January 1900, British soldiers from England, (not counting those from the British colonies of Cape, Natal and Rhodesia,) numbered 180,000 men.
 The number of different units of soldiers from Britain alone, numbered more than 180!
-Adding their Allied Imperial Forces, Britain’s number of soldiers grew to 500,000 - that is half a million well-trained soldiers against some 64,000 - 80,000 Afrikaner farmer-hunters.
+Adding their Allied Imperial Forces, Britain’s number of soldiers grew to 500,000 - that is at least half a million well-trained soldiers against some 64,000 - 80,000 Afrikaner farmer-hunters.

 Who were the Allied Imperial Forces that fought with Britain?